muratk3n/thirdwave/en/README.md

 ---

 When in Montpellier?
 Two years ago..
-I saw f-ing smoke out there somewhere in the city, maybe protesters were burning some shit..?
+I saw smoke out there somewhere in the city too, maybe protesters were burning some shit..?

 ---